Reichstag (Nazi Germany): Last session

 The Reichstag convened for the last time in the Kroll Opera House on 26 April 1942.
 It unanimously passed a decree proclaiming Hitler "Supreme Judge of the German People", officially allowing him to override the judiciary and administration in all matters.
 Any last remnants of the privileges of the Reichstag's members were removed and the Führer became de jure the final decision-maker, with the power of life and death over every German citizen.
 In practice, this merely legitimized a situation that had been in place since 1933.
 For all intents and purposes, this extended the provisions of the Enabling Act indefinitely.

 On 25 January 1943, five days before the expiration of the current Reichstag's term of office, the inauguration of a new body was postponed for another electoral term until 30 January 1947.
 This was to avoid holding elections while the war was still under way.
-Because of Germany's defeat in the war, the 1938 elections were the last for the German Reichstag ever and would be the last all-German elections until the first elections for a reunified Germany in 1990.
+Because of Germany's defeat in the war, the 1938 elections were the last ever for the German Reichstag, and would be the last all-German elections until the first elections for a reunified Germany in 1990.